As researchers find new and better ways to target cancer, more people who get the disease will live longer and perhaps even be cured.

 The goal isn’t just to treat cancer, but to stop it before it starts or spot it before it spreads.
 Scientists are making great strides in those areas.

-Knowing your unique risks can help your doctor lower your odds of getting cancer and screen you for the disease.
+Knowing your unique risks can help your doctor lower your odds of getting cancer and test you for the disease.

 Genes play a role in who gets cancer.
 So does the world around you.
 Things like obesity, diet, smoking, and exercise habits also play a role.

-Knowing who’s most likely to get cancer helps doctors do a better job of checking for it.
-For example, instead of every woman having a yearly mammogram, doctors could focus more on testing those with higher chances of getting breast cancer.
+Knowing who’s most likely to get certain types of cancer helps doctors do a better job of checking for it.

 More Precise Screening Tests